What You Need to Know Before Choosing Coverage

 Gap Insurance

 What does gap insurance cover?
-It covers the remainder of what's owed on your auto loan if your vehicle gets stolen or totaled in an accident and its current depreciated value does not match the amount due on the loan.
+It covers the remaining balance on your auto loan if your vehicle is stolen or totaled in an accident, and its current depreciated value does not match the amount due on the loan.

 Extended Warranty Coverage